SankulGarg/LoggingAndTracing/README.md

 **sample response entity in case of error:**
 {"responseCode":4000,"errorCode":"4000","details":"UK_message"}

+* RequestId accross modules, If you are using restTemplate then automatically requestId would be sent to the other module.

 ## Extra Information
 * SysLogAppender would send logs to remote VM, and Its the remote VM responsibility of maintaining and creating files accordingly.
 **Rsyslog** is an open-source software utility used on UNIX and Unix-like computer systems for forwarding log messages in an IP network,